How to Apply for a Loan in 4 Easy Steps

 4. Crunching the Numbers

 Before choosing an offer at the end of the application process, the borrower should determine their ability to repay the loan without damaging their credit.
-LendingTree’s Loan Payment Calculator will determine the monthly payment on a personal loan based on the total loan amount, loan term, and the interest rate.
+LendingTree’s Loan Payment Calculator can help you estimate your monthly payment on a personal loan based on the total loan amount, loan term, and the interest rate.

-Determined the best loan and crunched the numbers?
+Determined your best loan and crunched the numbers?
 Contact the lender and accept the offer.